jabrekadabre/prime-numbers/README.md

 + no dependencies needed

-just run the code in the terminal
+just run the prime_nums.py in the terminal